Qumulo/docs/hardware-guide/hpe-apollo-4200-gen10-plus/wiring-nodes-networking-cluster.md

 ---

 ## Node NIC and Ports
-The following diagrams show the NICs and ports on {{site.a4200g10p}} node types.
+The following diagrams show the NIC and ports on {{site.a4200g10p}} node types.

 {% include important.html content="For your node to work correctly, you must connect at least one port in the NIC." %}